-To designate more than one beneficiary, you must indicate on the Naming or Substitution of Beneficiary Form each beneficiary's name, relationship to you and percentage allocated.
+To designate more than one beneficiary, the member must indicate the name, relationship and percentage on the form for each.
 The total of the designated percentages must equal 100%.
 If percentages are not indicated, an even split will be made between beneficiaries.
+If a beneficiary predeceases the member, the deceased beneficiary's portion of the death benefit will be paid to the member's estate or to the contingent beneficiary(ies), if designated.
+Remaining percentages will be paid as listed on the beneficiary forms.